Nothofagus

-The Nothofagus plant genus illustrates the distribution on fragments of the old supercontinent Gondwana: Australia, New Guinea, New Zealand, New Caledonia, Argentina, and Chile.
-Fossils show that the genus originated on Gondwana.

-Nothofagus, also known as the southern beeches, is a genus of 43 species of trees and shrubs native to the Southern Hemisphere, found across southern South America (Chile, Argentina) and east and southeast Australia, New Zealand, New Guinea, and New Caledonia.
+Nothofagus, also known as the southern beeches, is a genus of 43 species of trees and shrubs native to the Southern Hemisphere, found across southern South America (Chile, Argentina) and eastern and southeast Australia, New Zealand, New Guinea, and New Caledonia.
 The species are ecological dominants in many temperate forests in these regions.
 Some species are reportedly naturalised in Germany and Great Britain.
 The genus has a rich fossil record of leaves, cupules, and pollen, with fossils extending into the late Cretaceous period and occurring in Australia, New Zealand, Antarctica, and South America.

 Description

 The leaves are toothed or entire, evergreen or deciduous.
 The fruit is a small, flattened or triangular nut, borne in cupules containing one to seven nuts.

-Reproduction

 Many individual trees are extremely old, and at one time, some populations were thought to be unable to reproduce in present-day conditions where they were growing, except by suckering (clonal reproduction), being remnant forest from a cooler time.
 Sexual reproduction has since been shown to be possible.